 b) … accepted as a “reason” (post hoc – as if the trend manifested itself already to the fullest extent) why industry participants MUST behave in a certain way to avoid being cast aside.

 What the author Dickehut is telling his readers here (without admitting or worse, realizing it) is that app developers and app consumers both MUST behave in a certain way because otherwise Gartner’s forecast would fall flat.

-If a certain trend will happen anyway (and Dickehut gives us a number of good reasons why PWAs may indeed in the long run replace native apps and responsive websites in e-marketing and e-commerce: app-fatigue, decrease of mobile app downloads, high memory consumption of mobile apps, responsive websites’ dependency on broadband infrastructure…) then there is no need for developers to back-up this trend, as demand for PWAs will increase anyway?
+If a certain trend will happen anyway (and Dickehut gives us a number of good reasons why PWA may indeed, in the long run, replace native apps and responsive websites in e-marketing and e-commerce: app-fatigue, decrease of mobile app downloads, high memory consumption of mobile apps, responsive websites’ dependency on broadband infrastructure…) then there is no need for developers to back-up this trend, as demand for PWAs will increase anyway?

 Be this as it may, to state one “MUST” embark on a trend “BECAUSE” the trend is on its way is nonsensical.
 To state that a large chunk of future software developments SHOULD be executed in a certain fashion BECAUSE Gartner tells us this is going to be a major trend is an absurd demand.

 Besides, Gartner’s hype cycles showed all too often that their forecasts “overtook” reality by decades thus predicting markets that did and will never exist.
 I would therefore be very cautious with Dickehut’s prediction that Alphabet, Amazon, Facebook, and Apple would allow for Progressive Web Apps to sideline or replace a major source of their earnings.